ibm-cloud-docs/direct-link/pricing.md

 Pricing for Direct Link Connect, Dedicated, and Exchange "on Classic" offerings is consistent for equivalent regions and bandwidth, as shown in the following monthly pricing tables.
 {:shortdesc}

-Direct Link on Classic pricing does NOT include the additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
+The published pricing is for estimate purposes only.
+IBM must check with the colocation provider for firm pricing and availability.
+Also, Direct Link on Classic pricing does NOT include the additional charges by service providers to enable connectivity to {{site.data.keyword.cloud_notm}}.
 {:note}

 You, the customer, must arrange connectivity and billing with your service providers, independently of {{site.data.keyword.cloud_notm}}.
 See the list of Exchange and Connect providers at [IBM Cloud Direct Link Partners](https://www.ibm.com/cloud/direct-link/partners).
 Direct Link Dedicated creates a Letter Of Authorization / Connecting Facility Assignment (LOA/CFA), which is usable by any service provider who can reach the **Meet Me Room that is specified** on that LOA/CFA.
 The provider who is connecting to the LOA/CFA must include pricing for the cross-connect in their quote to you; {{site.data.keyword.cloud_notm}} does not order cross-connects on behalf of any customer.